SparkWorksnet/demoFlink/README.md

 Within the *net.sparkworks.stream* package, the [StreamListener](src/net/sparkworks/stream/StreamListener.java) class defines a simple example for retrieving data from the
 RabbitMQ queue and applying the above transformation on the data.

+The flink job will continuously output the sensor values received from the data stream.

 # Aggregation of IoT data using a window

 The next example aggregates the IoT data based on a Window of 5 minutes.
 The code can be found within the [StreamProcessor](src/net/sparkworks/stream/StreamProcessor.java) class.